-Editor: Casco – Office for Art, Design and Theory in collaboration with the Arts Collaboratory members
+Editor: Casco Art Institute: Working for the Commons in collaboration with the Arts Collaboratory members

-Development and coordination: Casco – Office for Art, Design and Theory (Binna Choi, Ika Putranto, Jason Waite)
+Development and coordination: Casco Art Institute: Working for the Commons (Binna Choi, Ika Putranto, Jason Waite)

 Feedback team: DOEN Foundation (Gertrude Flentge), 32° East | Ugandan Arts Trust (Rocca Gutteridge), Platohedro (Entire organization), VASNA (Molemo Moiloa)

 Visual identity and layout concept: Wok the Rock